joshuakerr/joshuakerr.github.io.old/index.md

 #### B.A., Philosophy
 - California State University, Stanislaus (2007)
 - Thesis: The Concept of Wildness in the Poetry of Gary Snyder

 ---

-## Studies

-#### Areas of Specialization
-- Philosophy of nature
-- Philosophy of literature

-#### Areas of Competence
-- 19th-20th Century European Philosophy
-- History of Western Philosophy
-- Classical and non-classical formal logic
-- Critical thinking

----